 Simon Adams (former Reader in History, University of Strathclyde) is cited as the author of ‘Elizabeth I’ for Yale.
 Amazon USA originally claimed that it was out in 2013.
 This error was taken as a version of the truth by a WikiPedia contributor who failed to do any research or verification (who is surprised at that?), listing the Elizabeth I English Monarchs book as being released in 2013.
-Amazon UK and Book Depository listed this book for publication in March 2018, and the book trade in Britain continue to list this book as being released on 26 November 2019 - as a reprint edition and states: Reading age : 8 - 12 years!
-This is even less accurate than earlier statements of dates of publication.
+Amazon UK and Book Depository and other vendors in the book trade in Britain continue to list this book as being released on various past dates.
+Amazon UK lists this as a reprint edition and states: Reading age : 8 - 12 years!
 In February 2018 Yale UK added this title to their publications list in the series with a due date of October 2020.
 Early in October 2019 the date was pushed back a year to 15 October 2021.
-In April 2021 this date was withdrawn and the space was filled by the paperback of 'Edward the Confessor' by Tom Licence, and thereafter Elizabeth was returned to the schedule with a much later date of October 2024, delayed again until April 2025, and then was withdrawn from public view on the Yale website altogether.
-Clearly there is a significant delay in the book's progress.
+In April 2021 this date was withdrawn and the space was filled by the paperback of 'Edward the Confessor' by Tom Licence, and thereafter Elizabeth was returned to the schedule with a much later date of October 2024, delayed again until April 2025, and then was withdrawn from public view on the UK Yale University Press website altogether.
+It remained live in the US website until well into 2024.
+Clearly there is a significant delay in the book's progress with no date of publication advised by Yale.
+This has not prevented some retailers listing the book with a publication date of mid-2027, see here and here.

 A symposium from 2018 gives us a little more information on the author.
 'The Reins of Power: Horses and Courts' held in March 2018, provided a brief description of Adams' career and doubtless from the pen of the writer himself; He retired from the University of Strathclyde in 2011 to concentrate on two biographies: Elizabeth I and Robert Dudley, Earl of Leicester.
 The publisher for the latter book is unknown.
 Adams was reported as "happily completing" these two books, so all the signs are there that his English Monarchs series book is delayed somewhat and that any teaching duties at Strathclyde are no longer an impediment for finishing these biographies.
 This nugget of information is confirmation enough that work the Elizabeth I biography continues.